rayadamas/100-Days-fEND/Days/Day 43 - Udacity.md

 	- Since we want two hundred things done, the best way to do this is with a `for` loop, so that code is inescapable.
 		- However, the code _inside the `for` loop_ is not all that efficient, and there are quite a few things we could do to improve this code.
 We could:
 			- create some parent container element _outside of the loop_
-			- we could append all new paragraph elements to this parent container
+			- append all new paragraph elements to this parent container
 			- we append this parent container to the `<body>` element instead of appending each time through the loop
 	 ```
 	 const myCustomDiv = document.createElement('div');